Maximand/Maximand.github.io/_posts/2025-06-14-patching-is-not-enough-persistent-backdoors-after-the-fix.md

 All system owners that were compromised received a notification about the implant, steps to remediate, and advice on how to proceed.
 While Cisco themselves attempted to bury these numbers, collective effort from the industry brought down the infection rate and number of compromised hosts significantly over the months after.

 ## Ivanti Connect Secure - CVE-2024-21893
-A few months later, on January 31st, 2024, Ivanti released fixes to address four vulnerabilities.
+A few months later, on January 31st, 2024, Ivanti [released](https://www.ivanti.com/blog/security-update-for-ivanti-connect-secure-and-ivanti-policy-secure-gateways) fixes to address four vulnerabilities.
 One of these, CVE-2024-21893, which is a Server-Side Request Forgery (SSRF) vulnerability that affected the SAML module.
 Researchers from Rapid7 and AssetNote released a working POC that anyone could use and within hours of its release, attacks were identified targeting this SAML vulnerability.
-The first to publish a report on the implants resulting from these attacks was [Orange Cyberdefense](https://www.orangecyberdefense.com/global/blog/research/ivanti-connect-secure-discover-the-dslog-backdoor), who dubbed it the DSLog backdoor.
+One of the first to publish a report on the implants resulting from these attacks was [Orange Cyberdefense](https://www.orangecyberdefense.com/global/blog/research/ivanti-connect-secure-discover-the-dslog-backdoor), who named it the DSLog backdoor.

 As with the previous cases, post-exploitation scanning revealed compromises that would have gone unnoticed by standard vulnerability checks.